AbhaySingla/college/README.md

 -- $29.99+ Tax
 - Female-Female jumper wire<br>
 -- There are options from $6 for a 20 pack, you need only 3 wires for this project.
+### Extras(This is just to load the libraries and code to the pi)
+- HDMI Display
+- KeyBoard
+- Mouse

 ## Project Schema
 ![Alt text](https://github.com/AbhaySingla/college/blob/master/project%20Schema.jpeg)

+## Sensor Housings
+I used the case in the kit for the pi, and I 3D printed housings for the camera and sensor.
+The .stl files for them are in the [zip forler](https://github.com/AbhaySingla/college/blob/master/3d%20printing.zip).